pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/additional-data.md

 At least one `domsep` notation subpacket SHOULD be included in the hashed subpacket area of a direct or subkey binding signature that has the Additional Data key flag set.
 Without a `domsep` notation subpacket, the component key in question cannot be used to make any Additional Data signatures, because the form of the Additional Data is undefined.
+The `domsep` notation does not modify the semantics of any other key flags that may be set on the component key.

 The `domsep` notation subpacket SHOULD NOT be used elsewhere, and MUST be ignored if found elsewhere.
 The `domsep` notation subpacket SHOULD NOT be marked critical.